jasperkim425/Walkthrough/TryHackMe/25 Days of Cyber Security/Day 1/README.md

 ![santa](https://github.com/jasperkim425/Walkthrough/blob/main/TryHackMe/25%20Days%20of%20Cyber%20Security/Day%201/image/santa.png)

+Now that you are the santa user, you can re-activate the assembly line!

-What is the flag you're given when the line is fully active?
+### What is the flag you're given when the line is fully active?

 > THM{MjY0Yzg5NTJmY2Q1NzM1NjBmZWFhYmQy}